Rajagopal (professor and researcher)

-Rajagopal (only name) is a professor and researcher in business and marketing with the Monterrey Institute of Technology and Higher Education (Tec de Monterrey).
+Rajagopal (mononym) is a professor and researcher in business and marketing with the Monterrey Institute of Technology and Higher Education (Tec de Monterrey).
 He has written over forty books in his field and his work has been recognized by Level III (Highest level) membership in Mexico’s Sistema Nacional de Investigadores among other awards.

 Life/Education

-Rajagopal born in Jagadalpur, Chhattisgarh and received his masters in economics and a doctorate in marketing from Ravishankar University in India.
+Rajagopal was born in Jagdalpur, Chhattisgarh and received his masters in economics and a doctorate in marketing from Ravishankar University in India.
 His education was supported by fellowships from the British Council, the Indian Council of Social Science Research, one from the Ministry of Social Welfare in India and a national merit scholarship from the government of India.

 Career

 Rajagopal began his career first at the National Institute of Rural Development in Hyderabad from 1984 to 1994.
 He then went on to work with the Institute of Rural Management, Anand and the Administrative Staff College of India.